|Lowest Recommended Age:||Mature High Schooler|

 Carl’s passion for his job led to the end of his marriage to Inez (Sofia Vergara).
 He is a devoted but harried father to Percy (Emjay Anthony), a young social media expert who enjoys the fun activities his dad plans for them when he has time but wishes they could just plain hang out more.
 Inez, wanting to get Carl out of his funk, invites him to come with her on a business trip to Miami, so he can watch Percy.
 It will get him away from the Twitterverse gaffe of the day crowd and give him some time with his son.
 She also has another plan.
 Her previous ex-husband (a movie-stealing performance by the scene-stealing master thief and “Iron Man” star Robert Downey, Jr.), who gives Carl a food truck.
 Well, apparently there is a food truck there underneath the layers of grime and fry oil.
 Joined by a friend (John Leguizamo) and Percy, they drive the truck back home to Los Angeles, stopping along the way to feed the people who have been following Percy’s social media updates.

-There are no surprises in the story, but the characters feel genuine and the food is mesmerizingly luscious.
+There are no surprises in the story, and there is not one female character with any reason to exist other than supporting/adoring Carl, but the characters feel genuine and the food is mesmerizingly luscious.
 Favreau has his mojo back, and I hope he will keep ours going by serving us food truck movies along with his five star restaurants.

 Parents should know that this movie includes very strong and crude language and some vulgar references.